PGY2 Infectious Diseases Pharmacy Residency Curriculum

 Infectious Diseases Physician, Clinic Director

-Rotation description:
+Rotation Description

-The HIV/HCV Clinic rotation provides the resident with the opportunity to gain insight in the management of outpatients with chronic infections, to develop problem-solving skills in the pharmacotherapy of these, and to broaden their knowledge base in antimicrobial/antiviral and antiretroviral pharmacokinetics and pharmacodynamics.
+The HIV/HCV Clinic rotation provides the resident with the opportunity to gain insight and practice in the management of outpatients with chronic infections, to develop problem-solving skills in the pharmacotherapy of these, and to broaden their knowledge base in antimicrobial/antiviral and antiretroviral pharmacokinetics and pharmacodynamics.
 The resident works with the Clinic team and independently, maintaining a responsibility to provide patient education, assess medication adherence, assess medication profiles, and to document quality initiatives.
 The clinic sees a wide variety of patients with unique comorbidities.

 Infectious Diseases Physician, Infection Control Epidemiologist